 After long deliberation, the HNSA Committee has decided to ‘go virtual’ for our HNSA 2021 conference.
-Stay tuned for news about the program and early bird registration.
+Join us in an online celebration of one of the world’s most popular genres over two weekends.
 All sessions and workshops will remain accessible to registrants for three months after the event ends.
 So no more difficult choices!
 You can attend everything in your own time – and watch sessions as often as you like.
-We have some ideas up our sleeve to ensure our community of historical fiction fans has fun connecting online from 22 to 24 October 2021.
+Early bird registrations are now open.

 2021 ARA historical novel Prize